 Mixing the colors:

 Let the base cool down a little but let it be warm.
 Start mixing the colors one by one.
 We have about 6 muffin cups full.

 The colors we chose turned out really bright.
 The paint is pudding like consistency.
 It felt really cool and well… what can I say… just what finger paint should be like!

 Please Note: Since this finger paint includes sugar and flour, please do not store them at room temperature.
 In the fridge, they may last about a week.
 They may be okay for 10 days too but I wouldn’t recommend using them that long because with little ones, it just isn’t safe.
 I didn’t have to worry about using it after a week because we finish it all out in three days!
 It would have finished earlier had I not been saving them for taking photographs. 🙂

 My son was so excited when he came home to find this edible finger paint that he was at it all evening with his sister.
 You can read all about it here.
 Look at how crazy they went. 🙂

 |Finger painting craziness!|

-Looking for more home made craft recipes?
-Check out here.
+Looking for more ideas to play with kids?
+Check them out below.
 We are always trying new things and new ways to play.